ONEArmenia

 ONEArmenia is a nonprofit organization that promotes travel experience incubation in Armenia.
 The organization is based in Santa Monica and Yerevan, Armenia, and was founded in 2012 in response to the growing cynicism around donating to charitable causes in Armenia.
 ONEArmenia runs campaigns that invest in sustainable projects and aim to develop Armenia's technology, tourism sectors and agriculture, primarily through crowdfunding, partnering and collaborating with grassroots organizations and reporting to connect donors with projects.
 ONEArmenia is a gold-level Guide-star Participant.

 History

 Founding

 ONEArmenia was founded in 2012 by Patrick Sarkissian as a platform for individuals around the world to invest in Armenia.
 Sarkissian cited the growth of the domestic Information Technology sector as a sign that Armenia's economy would benefit more from developing the technology and talent of the country than relying on natural resources and services.
-Sarkissian highlighted the importance of creating non-profit that would depict Armenia as a contemporary society and attract the global community in order to address the issues in corruption and transparency that were affecting diaspora support of Armenia.
+Sarkissian highlighted the importance of creating a non-profit that would depict Armenia as a contemporary society and attract the global community in order to address the issues of corruption and transparency that were affecting diaspora support of Armenia.
 The company was founded in 2012 and granted 501(c)(3) status in 2014.